-A substantial body of work has explored goal inference within the MDP, modeling it as a rational decision-making problem [3]-[7].
+A substantial body of work has explored goal inference within the MDP, modeling it as a rational decision-making problem [3-7].
 These methods assume the agent optimizes its behavior to minimize cost or maximize utility.
-Researchers have adopted the Boltzmann agent model to reflect better real-world scenarios, where observed behavior is rarely optimal, first introduced by Baker and Ziebart [1], [2].
+Researchers have adopted the Boltzmann agent model to better reflect real-world scenarios, where observed behavior is rarely optimal, first introduced by Baker and Ziebart [1, 2].
 This model relaxes the strict assumption of perfect rationality by treating actions probabilistically, assigning higher probabilities to lower-cost actions while allowing for suboptimal behavior.
 This probabilistic framing transforms intention prediction into an inference problem, enabling a more realistic representation of human behavior.

-Despite progress, many existing approaches rely on simplified assumptions that limit their applicability.
-For example, methods using Laplace approximations [3], [6] or Euclidean metrics often approximate the distribution over trajectories with straight-line paths, ignoring contextual information such as obstacles or environmental constraints.
-However, incorporate such contextual factors rather than relying solely on direct distances when inferring an agent's intention [1].
-Similarly, Bayesian inference methods [8]-[11] and deep learning approaches [12]-[14] refine goal inference by modeling temporal dependencies or encoding task-specific dynamics.
+Despite the progress, many existing approaches rely on simplified assumptions that limit their applicability.
+For example, methods using Laplace approximations [3,6] or Euclidean metrics often approximate the distribution over trajectories with straight-line paths, ignoring contextual information such as obstacles or environmental constraints.
+Similarly, Bayesian inference methods [8-11] and deep learning approaches [12-14] refine goal inference by modeling temporal dependencies or encoding task-specific dynamics.
 However, these methods frequently assume overly simplistic state transitions or require extensive data, and they struggle to capture the inherent multi-modal nature of real-world trajectories, where diverse paths may lead to different goals.